 There are four different types of DBS check; a basic check, a standard check, an enhanced and an enhanced with list.

-The aim is to let employers have the information they need to make an informed recruitment decision.
+The aim is to let employers an an HR department to have the information they need to make an informed recruitment decision.

 What does a DBS check show you?

-The information shown on the checks varies depending upon the level of check chosen.
+The information shown on the checks varies depending upon the level of DBS check chosen.

 For the basic check, only unspent criminal convictions are shown.
 This is the lowest level of check and is the one that most HR managers will come across.